 Best IDPS (IDS+IPS) Tool

 As IPS are more advanced and are also known as the augmentation of IDS, organizations prefer tools capable of performing the functionalities of both IPS and IDS.
 SolarWinds® Security Event Manager (SEM) is one of the best IDS/IPS tools designed to provide regular database updates and improve the security of your network.
 It’s a lightweight, ready-to-use, and cost-effective event management solution not only automating threat detection but also blocking harmful network threats automatically.
 It consists of several pre-built connectors to collect logs from various sources, parse them, and put them in a commonly readable format at a centralized location.
 The compliance reporting tools of SEM generates real-time reports about the malicious activities observed within a network.
 SEM also includes a Snort IDS log analyzer tool designed to perform better than the open-source, popular IDS/IPS software called Snort.
-SolarWinds Security Event Manager is one of the best enterprise-grade solutions available in 2020 with its free trial version of 30 days.
+SolarWinds Security Event Manager is one of the best enterprise-grade solutions available with its free trial version of 30 days.

 Network security is the major concern of organizations handling large networks.
 Packet loss, latency, data breaches, malware attack, are some common troubles an organization has to face daily.
 This not only impacts the efficiency of the business operations but also makes the business unreliable.
 With the use of IDS and IPS applications, it’s possible to identify potential threats and block them before they harm the organization’s network.
 SolarWinds Security Event Manager is one such tool designed to take care of the events, update the database regularly, and resolve the issues automatically without the need for manual support.
 Teams can also customize features like reporting, alerts, and more to meet their requirements.